arwaggoner/xgen/README.md

 (1) University of Virginia, Department of Chemistry (2) University of Virginia, Department of Astronomy

-* Contact A.R.W. at arw6qz@virginia.edu with any questions/concerns about XGEN

 This model is published in Waggoner & Cleeves (2022), and any use of XGEN should cite this work.